mirstack/redsync/README.md

     $ make deps
     $ make install

+Run `install-man` instead of `install` if you want to have man pages installed as well.

 ## Usage

 The tool is very simple and done in UNIX way.
 It's meant to be glued with existing